-- 1. In June 2022, NLLT endorse, and the National Librarian approver, the Approach to Developing the Removal and Disposal Policy. - 2.
+- 1. In June 2022, NLLT endorse, and the National Librarian approach to Developing the Removal and Disposal Policy. - 2.
 Following an engagement period, and summary of the analysis and the proposed changes were discussed with NLLT in July 2023. - 3.
-A summary also went to the Guardians Kaitiaki, Library and Information Advise Commission, and Te Komiti Māori.
-All endorsed the proposed changes. - 4.
-The policy was redrafted based on those proposal, and discussed with the Advisor Group meeting and key internal working group members Jessica Moran and Kim Gutchlag.
+Updates have previously been provided to you, as well as to the Guardiab Maitiaki, and Te Komiti Māori. - 4.
+The policy was redrafted based on the proposed changes from the engagement period, and discussed with the Advisory Group meeting and key internal working group members. - 5.
+The policy is now with the National Librarian Te Pouhuaki for approval.